-Study of modern astronomy and the structure of the universe.
-Material topics studied include the solar system and its mechanics, description astronomy, galaxies, stellar evolution, distances of space, pulsars, quasi-stellar objects, and black holes.
+Examines modern astronomy, the structure of the universe, and the history and development of the science through optics.
+Topics studied include the solar system and its mechanics, galaxies, stellar evolution, distances of space, pulsars, quasi-stellar objects, and black holes.
 Emphasis is on the methods and process of science.
 Lecture and laboratory.